smungroo17/NaturalSelection/README.md

 	- 	The individual will be simulated by a ball object.

-	- 	Males are orange, females are cyan -> they are created at random with 1/2 chance

 	- 	Their motion is a random walk --> The next step they take is totally random in the x, y direction on a 2d plane